 - Gorilla Grodd is done via motion-capture by Simon Burnett, and voiced by David Sobolov.

 - Savitar is portrayed via motion-capture by Andre Tricoteux, and voiced by Tobin Bell.

 - Most video games nowadays feature motion capture for movement, and specially for the cut scenes.

 - Binary Domain.

 - The first few Mortal Kombat games used this trope.

 - Enslaved: Odyssey to the West: Made use of the Trope Namer, of all people, to animate Monkey in the game's Cut Scenes.
-And Mose from Neds Declassified plays Trip.
+And Mose from Ned's Declassified School Survival Guide plays Trip.

-- Several Tony Hawk games have made use of motion-capture.
+- Several Tony Hawks games have made use of motion-capture.

 - Guitar Hero.

 - Done with Resident Evil 5 and Resident Evil 6.